Südschleife - Rennradtour bei Scheeßel

 Author´s Tip / Recommendation of the author

-Radserviceläden can be found in Visselhövede, Rotenburg (Wümme) and Scheeßel (please note opening hours)
+• There arebike service stores in Visselhövede, Rotenburg (Wümme) and Scheeßel (please note opening times).

 Safety guidelines

-Some roads or cycle paths are (very) uneven in places and require careful riding.
+• Some roads and cycle paths are (very) uneven and require careful riding.

 Special notes for the southern loop:

-During the Hurricane Festival (mid-June), restrictions are to be expected on sections of the route around Scheeßel.
+• During the Hurricane Festival (mid-June), restrictions are to be expected on sections of the road around Scheeßel.

 Nearby